Fall 2023 applications due July 31, 2023

 This includes transcripts from the institutions where the degree was awarded, from any institution where any transfer credit was received towards a program of study, or from where any independent coursework was taken.

-After Admission into the Program
+After admission into the program

-Once you received an offer of admission to the program, you will be expected to provide the following:
+The applicant will be expected to provide the following:

 - Security Clearance Letter: Alberta Health Services requires security clearance checks for all nursing students including graduate students who will be doing a practicum or research in the region.